Why I Banned Google on my Blog

 I was at 11 for a long time as well so it was really as if this blog has changed places with me.
 It was apparently the lowest quality possible and only a few months old.

 It wasn’t even really a blog.
 I did not want to out it here though.
 I did it on Twitter.
 That’s enough.
-I will deal with this my way.
+I wanted to deal with this my way.

-After Google pandalized me at the end of 2011 I did not check my rankings anymore because there were no rankings to check left.
+After Google penlalized me at the end of 2011 I did not check my rankings anymore because there were no rankings to check left.

 Yet I was glad I could de-optimize my title and call myself SEO 2.0 again like before my optimization for Google.

-Approx. 40 – 50% of my traffic is still Google ever since but it’s mostly off topic or even parasitical.
+Approx. 40 – 50% of my traffic was still arriving by way of Google even after the penalty but it was mostly offtopic or even parasitical.

-- People not interested in this blog find it via Google to steal my images.
+- People not interested in this blog found it via Google to steal my images.

-- “dofollow blog commenting” spammers find me via Google.
+- “dofollow blog commenting” spammers could find me via Google.

-- Automatic scrapers that want to copy my content find me via Google.
+- Automatic scrapers that wanted to copy my content came via Google.

-Only a few percent of the Google traffic is by now valuable at all.
-As more than two thirds of that traffic is “not provided”.
+Only a few percent of the Google traffic was valuable at all.
+As most of that traffic was “not provided” I didn’t even know what people were searching for on my site.

-I don’t even know what most people searched here.
-I don’t care enough to frantically try to overcome the encryption of referral data problem.
+I didn’t care enough to frantically try to overcome the encryption of referral data problem.

 This blog has always been a proof of concept.
 It was about being independent from Google.
-Now Google itself reminded me that you can’t rely on it.
+Then Google itself reminded me that you can’t rely on it.

-All that white hat SEO stuff people recommend to you.
-It doesn’t work though.
+All that “white hat SEO” stuff people recommend to you.
+It doesn’t work though when Google decides to penalize you.
 Yes, I said it.
 White hat SEO does not work.